Ariyan-25/AstroSpect-redshift-predictor/README.md

 # AstroSpect: Predicting Redshift of Celestial Objects from Multi-Band Galaxy Images

-A lightweight Convolutional Neural Network (CNN) that estimates **photometric redshift** (photo-z) directly from raw, multi-band galaxy images, trained on data from the **Sloan Digital Sky Survey (SDSS DR12)**.
+A lightweight Convolutional Neural Network (CNN) that predicts **photometric redshift** (photo-z) from multi-band galaxy images, trained on data from the **Sloan Digital Sky Survey (SDSS DR12)**.
 This approach offers a fast, scalable alternative to traditional spectroscopic redshift estimation.

 ---